Expressions

 Example:

-In the below example we have a dataset (DS) containing associations of the definition Person with the attributes Employment, and Income.
+In the below example we have a dataset (DS) containing instances of the definition Person with the attributes Employment, and Income.

 <br>